tardate/open-hamclock-backend/README.md

 👉 Full artifact tracking and integration status:
 [PROJECT_STATUS.md](PROJECT_STATUS.md)
 ## 📚 Data Attribution 👉 [Attribution](ATTRIBUTION.md)
+All we ask is if you fork OHB that you clearly list what parts of OHB you re-used and what parts you changed.

 ## 🤝 Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/BrianWilkinsFL/open-hamclock-backend/issues